 4. What Is the Canadian High School Admission Process for International Students?

-Find admission fees and requirements for 500+ Canadian high schools on the ApplyBoard Platform.
+Ready to start your high school application?
+Find admission requirements for 500+ Canadian schools on the ApplyBoard platform.

 A beaker and a flask with bright liquid and bubbles, representing chemistry class.